RaffaeleGhironi/Asterisk-osTicket/README.md

 # Asterisk-osTicket

-Tramite questi script scritti in linguaggio nativo Asterisk e Php è possibile aprire un ticket sulla piattaforma osTicket semplicemente gestendo una chiamate entrante su di un pbx Asterisk.
+Tramite questi script scritti in linguaggio nativo Asterisk e Php è possibile aprire automaticamente un ticket sulla piattaforma osTicket(https://osticket.com) semplicemente gestendo una chiamate entrante su di un pbx Asterisk.
 Qui sotto un esempio di un Call Flow di una chiamata entrante gestita da questi script.

-Through these scripts written in Asterisk native language and Php it is possible to open a ticket on the osTicket platform simply by managing an incoming call on an Asterisk pbx.
+Through these scripts written in Asterisk native language and Php it is possible to automatically open a ticket on the osTicket(https://osticket.com) platform simply by managing an incoming call on an Asterisk pbx.
 Below is an example of a Call Flow of an incoming call managed by these scripts.